-the person from the situation:

-You can be creative in implementing a

-distraction.
-You don't have to directly

-confront the person but distract them from

-the negative behavior.
+You can be creative in implementing a confront the person but distract them from the negative behavior.

 EXAMPLES: Ask your friend to go to the bathroom, suggest going to get food.
 After the immediate situation, have a conversation with her using the Be Her Champion steps.